 How To Issue A Refund

-Time To Pet has built-in support for recording and issuing refunds for payments received from your Clients.
+Time To Pet has built-in support for recording and issuing refunds for your clients' payments.
 A refund can be issued from the Payment edit screen.

 Open The Payment Edit Screen